 As for the rest of us, we are now back to Square One.
 With the bill voted down, Beijing is expected to permanently shelve the sore subject of electoral reform.
 Hong Kongers can kiss goodbye Article 45, the Basic Law provision that guarantees the right to freely elect their leader.
 For the five million eligible voters in the city, universal suffrage is dead on arrival.
 Amidst the belly laughs and cackles, we know deep down inside that the joke is really on us.

-This article appears on SCMP.com under the title "Comedy of errors at reform vote leaves pro-Beijing camp red-faced... but is the joke also on us?"
+This article appears in the South China Morning Post under the title "Comedy of errors at reform vote leaves pro-Beijing camp red-faced... but is the joke also on us?"